Strategies and People Need Meaning

 So, just make sure that you do not take advantage of the power of meaningful work and strive for a fair balance with each and every employee.

-The “Right” Kind of Meaning
+4 Attributes to Create The “Right” Kind of Meaning

 To be truly a strategic driver, a meaningful company mission should create a purpose that is: